Choosing the Right Trade Career

 What type of activities do you already excel at that you may be able to get paid for in the future?
 For example, are you good at drawing up plans or tinkering with gadgets until you figure out what’s wrong with them?
 You might consider becoming an electrician.
 Do you like building things with your hands?
 You may consider a career in construction or woodworking.

-Not everyone has skills that they want to turn into a career, but it’s worth considering whether you can build a future on something you’re already good at.
+Not everyone has the skills they want to become a career, but it’s worth considering whether you can build a future on something you’re already good at.
 Your aptitude will likely make you better at your job, which can certainly lead to personal fulfillment.

 Assess Your Interests